thoughtspot/thoughtspot.github.io/_reference/formula-reference.md

 ---
-title: [Formula reference]
+title: [Formula function reference]
-tags:
 keywords: tbd
+tags: [formulas]
 last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 ThoughtSpot allows you to create derived columns in worksheets using formulas.
+You create these columns by building formulas using the **Formula Assistant**.
+An individual formula is constructed from _n_ combination of operators and functions.

 This reference lists the various operators and functions you can use to create formulas.

-You can also see this list of operators and examples from within the Formula Builder by selecting **Formula Assistant**.
+## Operators

+{% include content/operators.md %}

-## Aggregate functions
+## Aggregate functions (group aggregate)

 These functions can be used to aggregate data.